 - Open Windows Device Manager and verify that no conflicts or issues are displayed on your video card or any other devices.
-In addition, verify that there is no Other Devices category.
+Also, verify that there is no Other Devices category.
 If issues exist, resolve these issues before continuing.

-- If Device Manager shows conflicts are found on your video card or your video card is a Standard display adapter, remove all video cards under the Display adapter category by highlighting the device and pressing the delete key until the Display adapter category is gone.
+- If Device Manager shows conflicts on your video card or your video card is a Standard display adapter, remove all video cards under the Display adapter category.
+To remove them, highlight each device and press the delete key until the Display adapter category is gone.

 - After following the above steps reboot your computer.

-- This will cause Microsoft Windows to re-detect and install the video card and any other devices you may have removed or fixed in step two.
-If windows asks for files you do not have, you may need to obtain the drivers as mentioned in the next step.
+- Windows should re-detect and install the video card and any other devices you may have removed or fixed in step two.
+If Windows asks for files you do not have, you may need to obtain the drivers as mentioned in the next step.

 - If the above steps do not resolve your issue, obtain the latest video drivers from the computer, video card, or chipset manufacturer.
 You can find a link to video card manufacturers and chipset manufactures on our video card drivers page.

 Not enough video memory